Hung-Chieh Fang

 Research

-I am broadly interested in robotics, machine learning and reinforcement learning.
-My research goal is to develope robots capable of performing complex tasks at or beyond human-level proficiency.
-I am particularly interested in the following areas:
+I am broadly interested in robotics, representation learning and reinforcement learning.
+My goal is to understand and develop robots with generalist intelligence that can autonomously adapt in the real world and ultimately perform tasks in our daily lives.
+I am particularly interested in:

 Soft Separation and Distillation: Toward Global Uniformity in Federated Unsupervised Learning